cidacslab/covid19-diarios-oficiais/README.md

 ### Acknoledgments

-This project would not happen without the help of @myedibleenso
+This project would not happen without the help of @[myedibleenso](https://github.com/myedibleenso).